 Zoom In/Zoom Outbutton is to zoom in or zoom out on our graph.

 Layoutbutton give us various options to organize our graph.

 A click on the layout button will apply the current layout, which is a fast force-directed layout by default.
-Two categories of layouts are available: force-directed, and hierarchical.
+Three categories of layouts are available: force-directed, hierarchical and radial.
 They come with pre-defined flavors:

 Such layouts position nodes according to their connections: connected nodes are usually closed to each others, while disconnected nodes are usually pushed further.

 Best Mode: Takes the longest time to compute new node positions but provides better results than the Fast Mode.

 Fast Mode (default): Quickly finds new node positions but some overlapping nodes may exist.

 Such layouts organize nodes in different layers automatically by aligning nodes of each layer either vertically or horizontally.
 The root nodes are automatically found.

 Top-to-bottom Mode: Will position root nodes at the top of the screen.

 Left to Right Mode: Will position root nodes at the left side of the screen.

 Bottom to top Mode: Will position root nodes at the bottom of the screen.

 Right-to-left Mode: Will position root nodes at the right side of the screen.